zoctarine/vibes/README.md

 This is a playground for exploring what it's like to:
 - generating ideas with AI
 - writing most (or all) of the code through AI guidance
-- only stepping in when things go off the rails
+- only stepping in when AI can't solve it or goes in a wrong direction

 # What's inside

-In the Vibes/ folder, you'll find a ragtag collection of apps:
+In the Vibes/ folder, you'll find a random collection of apps:

 - [story-o-matic](/story-o-matic): a choose your own adventure style of infinite storytelling app
 - [draft-editor](/draft-editor): a draft for a distracton free minimalistic editor for writing novels with mardown (and use codemirror editor)